 11.1.A Delay Line for the Falling Transitions Only; 11.2.Example of Circuit with Tranzient Oscillations; 11.3.Example of C Gate.
 Generalization

-The purpose of delay theory is that of writing systems of equations and inequalities with electrical signals, that model the behavior of the asynchronous circuits.
+The purpose of delay theory is that of writing systems of equations and inequalities with electrical signals,

 The (electrical) signals are the functions f:R->{0,1} where R, the set of the real numbers, is the time set.
 We ask that they: